kaiusl/KLPlugins.DynLeaderboards/docs/docs/user_guide/config.md

         In this plugin you can configure multiple "dynamic leaderboards" that contain different "leaderboard types" and expose different properties.

 This plugin provides bunch of configuration options.
-Go to the plugin settings either directly from the left main menu "Dynamic Leaderboards" item or under "Additional plugins" item go to "DynLeaderboardsPlugin" tab.
+Go to the plugin settings either directly from the left main menu "Dynamic Leaderboards" item or under "Additional plugins" item.

 Below is the documentation for all the available options.